 Scroll To See More Images

-The Korean beauty rituals Westerners have grown to love are mostly rooted in all-natural ingredients.
+The Korean beauty rituals Westerners have grown to love are mostly rooted in all-natural and crazy popular ingredients.
 Their benefits are a paradox of sorts.
 They’re among the gentlest and softest, but somehow pack the power of a product that’s been engineered with heavy-duty man-made materials.
+It’s why I’ve never had a problem trying any and everything that I discover on popular sites like Soko Glam and Peach & Lily.

-As the K-beauty sector continues to grow, so does the number of under-the-radar, completely left-field ingredients being used in our essences, serums, and cleansers.
-And since it’s a pain to keep up with it all, we went straight to two experts for a shortlist of the ones we should be paying attention to right now; snail slime not included.
+However, as the K-beauty sector continues to grow, so does the number of under-the-radar, completely left-field ingredients being used in our essences, serums, and cleansers.
+It’s a fun, but exhausting process if you’re dedicated to staying in the know and getting that “glass skin” glow.
+Since it’s a pain to keep up with, I went straight to two experts for a shortlist of the ones we should be paying attention to right now; snail slime included.

 This succulent plant is said to harness a host of benefits, from diminishing scarring to treating sunburn.
 According to Angela Kim, founder of Savor Beauty, it’s also a cooling power player in the K-beauty club since it calms redness.